 attributes.
 They usearia-labelledby

-to use the associated label element for labeling, but the label isn’t clickable because…it’s a button, not a checkbox. - There’s a lot of use of
+to use the associated label element for labeling, but the label isn’t clickable because…it’s a button, not a checkbox. - Links open in a new tab with no disclosure.

 tabindex=0

-- The form layout breaks down significantly at 200% zoom.
+, making some things are focusable that should not be. - The form layout breaks down significantly at 200% zoom.
 The region scrolls so that the controls can become visible again, but it’s difficult to interact with.

 - Toggles can be turned off or on with the space bar when they first receive keyboard focus, but after hitting the space bar once, hitting the spacebar again doesn’t undo the action, it scrolls the page behind the dialog.
 You have to tab away and then tab back to be able to trigger it with the spacebar again.